DataDog/datadog-sca-github-action/README.md

 ### Workflow

 Add the following code snippet in `.github/workflows/datadog-sca.yml`.
+Make sure to replace the `dd_site` attribute with the [Datadog site][4] you are using.

 ```yaml
 on: [push]